aselker/cooperation_emergence/reports/final_report.md

 ![](images/exp1/3x3/t0.png)

-Figure 10: An image of the starting state of a 3x3 block of cooperators in experiment 1.
+Figure 10: This simulation begins with a 3x3 block of cooperators.

 ![](images/exp1/3x3/t500.png)

-Figure 11: An image of the starting state of a 3x3 block of cooperators after 500 timesteps.
+Figure 11: After 500 timesteps, all of the cooperators are gone.

 ### Experiment 2: Mutation
 Once we have established that a sufficiently-sized cluster of cooperators will spread across the biofilm, we investigate how these clusters can arise.
 In our second experiment, we remove the starting cluster of cooperators, and add a chance of mutation.
 Mutations can happen to the general fitness gene, the behavior gene, or both, as specified in the Overview.
 The silent-cooperator allele is disabled; all cells become regular cooperators when mutating.
 We use a mutation rate of 1e-4 as in the original paper for results published.
 We also ran the test for 100,000 time steps, as in the original paper.

 #### Results of Experiment 2
 We expected the grid to be stably full of defectors, with a few cooperators occurring randomly but never spreading, and this is what we observe.
 It is consistent with Hashem et al.'s findings.
 We also confirmed these results for mutation rates of 1e-2 and 1e-3.
-Below is a few snapshots of the world during its development.
+Cooperators often appear, but they disappear just as quickly.

 ![](images/exp2/run_2/t0.png)